Shaw Media (United States): Acquisitions

 Shaw purchased the Newton Daily News in 1944, Creston News Advertiser in 1946, Woodstock Daily Sentinel in 1948; Polo Tri County Press, Mount Morris Times, the Foreston Journal and Carrol County Market Place in 1977; Kane County Chronicle in 1988 and The Daily Gazette of Sterling in 1995 from Thomson Corporation.

 In 2005, the company acquired Lakeland Media, publisher of 12 weekly newspapers in Lake County, and reorganized the papers under its subsidy NorthWest News Group.
 The company purchased the Osceola Sentinel-Tribune in 2006, El Conquistador in 2006 the Daily Chronicle from Lee Enterprises in 2007, and Suburban Life Publications, a group of 22 weekly newspapers in Chicago's western suburbs, from GateHouse Media in 2012.

 Shaw Media purchased The Herald-News from Sun-Times Media in 2013; The Fontanelle Observer and Adair County Free Press in 2017, The Ottawa Times from Small Newspaper Group in 2018; and the La Salle NewsTribune and Illinois AgriNews / Indiana AgriNews in 2019.

 In 2023, Shaw Media acquired Studstill Media in Peru, Illinois and their eight radio stations (WALS, WBZG, WGLC-FM, WIVQ, WSPL, WSTQ (FM), and WYYS) for $1.8 million.
 The sale marked Shaw Media's launch into radio and digital media, whereas previously, they exclusively owned newspapers.
 On April 3, 2023, Shaw Media officially assumed ownership of Studstill Media under the name Shaw Local Radio.

 In March 2024, Shaw Media further expanded its radio presence by acquiring NRG Media, which included stations in Dixon, Illinois: WIXN-AM/FM 1460/95.1 (news and information), WRCV-FM 101.7 (River Country 101.7 - Country music), and WSEY-FM 95.7 (Sky 95.7 - Adult contemporary).
 In October 2024, the company purchased the Daily Journal.
 In August 2025, Shaw Media purchased four papers from News Media Corporation after the company had ceased operations.
 The sale included The Rochelle News-Leader, The Mendota Reporter, Ogle County Life and The Amboy News.

-In November 2025, Shaw sold the News Printing Company, including the Newton Daily News, to J. Louis Mullen.
+In November 2025, Shaw Media sold the News Printing Company, including the Newton Daily News, to J. Louis Mullen.
+In April 2026, the company acquired three radio stations from STARadio Corporation.
+The sale included WYKT 105.5 FM, WKAN 1320 AM, and WXNU 106.5 FM.